-Railway Association Section: 4 Version: 1.9
+Railway Association Section: 4 Version: 2.0

-Title: RAILWAY MEDICAL GUIDELINES
+of Canada Title: RAILWAY MEDICAL GUIDELINES

 Subsection 4.7- Diabetes

 Individuals with diabetes must be assessed with regard to their suitability for particular position.
 The nature of the duties and responsibilities associated with their specific SCP must be closely evaluated before any final determination of their fitness for duty.